Please join us for an exclusive first look on Friday 19 June from 18:00–20:00 with speeches commencing around 18:30.

 Please note all visitors between 17:00-18:00 will be encouraged to join in with mask-wearing for the safety of others attending.

-One Song is an audio-visual installation and community project by artist Kadir Karababa that explores how music carries memory, identity and a sense of home across borders.
+One Song is an audio-visual installation and community archive by artist Kadir Karababa that explores how music carries memory, identity and a sense of home across borders.

-First begun in 2024, the project is an evolving archive of songs and stories developed with women who have personal experience of migration or seeking sanctuary.
+First begun in 2022, the project is an evolving collection of songs and stories contributed by women who have personal experience of migration or seeking sanctuary.

 The project is inspired by the artist’s own family history of migration from Eastern Turkey to London, and an interest in how songs are carried across borders while remaining rooted in the places they were first sung.